-- Are you looking for just a financial investment or are you also looking for an investor who can open doors in your industry and provide insight into international markets?
+- Are you looking for financial investment and an investor who can open doors in your industry and provide insight into international markets?

-If the answer to all the above is ‘yes’ then your business may well benefit from growth funding.
+If the answer to all the above is yes, your business may benefit from growth funding.

 How long does the process take?

-The process can take anything from six weeks to a couple of months depending on the type of funding required (debt/equity), the preparedness of the company (financials, Business Plan, presentations etc.), the level of funding required (larger growth funding may require more extensive due diligence).
-As a rule of thumb, you should allow between 8-10 weeks (so similar timeline to Series A/Series B fundraising).
+The process can take anything from six weeks to several months depending on the type of funding required (debt/equity), the preparedness of the company (financials, business plan, presentations etc.) and the level of funding required (larger growth funding may require more extensive due diligence).

 What pitfalls should you be aware of?